mrapp-ke/MLRL-Boomer/doc/user_guide/testbed/arguments.md

 - `--model-dir` (Default value = `None`)

   - An absolute or relative path to the directory where models should be stored.
-If such models are found in the specified directory, they will be used instead of learning a new model from scratch.
-If no models are available, the trained models will be saved in the specified directory once training has completed.
+If such models are found in the specified directory, they are used instead of learning a new model from scratch.
+If no models are available, the trained models are saved in the specified directory once training has completed.

 ## Saving and Loading Parameters